matthttam/IIQEnhancementSuite/README.md

 - Adds sounds to RapidScan

 ## Version History
+### 1.1.2
+- Fixed file paths so the sounds work again.
 ### 1.1.1
 - Added icons
 - Fixed a bug that prevented features from working.